 Noncompliance with Directives from Principals, Teachers, and/or Other School Personnel - Noncompliance is defined as refusing to follow a reasonable request.
-This can include, but is not limited to, refusal to work in class, walking away when an adult is speaking to you, talking back to an adult, or refusal to report to the office.
+This can include, but is not limited to, refusal to work in class, walking away when a staff member or volunteer is speaking to you, talking back to a staff member or volunteer, or refusal to report to the office.
 A student will obey the lawful direction of any authorized staff member during the time the student is in school, participating in a school activity, or on school property.